Home

 Well Steve, congratulations on your houseboat purchase, and the Nautaline's is a popular houseboat model with good interior and exterior space, and they still have traditional classic style.

 As to the "proper method" to block a houseboat, I'm sure we will get many opinions on this.
-From my experience, I have always seen or tried to block my boat in a way that the weight is evenly spread throughout the keel and chine.
+From my experience, I have always seen or tried to block my boat in a way that the weight is evenly spread

 Some of the important aspects to properly blocking a houseboat are to take into account some of the environmental issues like wind, and the ground stability.
 Nothing worse than going to see your houseboat and the wind or the soft ground has allowed it to topple over :(